TGL Tanzania 2018

 Within the peoples of Tanzania is the Maasai.
 The Maasai have been living on these plains as nomads for thousands of years.
 We will be both visiting, and staying in, a traditional Maasai village doing a two-fold project: documenting the lives of the Maasai for cultural preservation and documentation, as well as working in a school that is working to educate Maasai children who often have to choose between honoring their culture or partaking in mainstream education.
 The fact that the Maasai are nomadic by nature is a barrier to education.
 On top of this, Maasai girls are faced with even more barrier to education: only 50% attend primary school, and only 5% see secondary school.
 A school has been founded in this particular village to ensure the children have access to education.

-Between EEF and their projects, and visiting the Masaai, we're leveraged to explore a side of Tanzania missed by nearly all tourists.
-We'll spend a night sleeping in the Masai village proper - that's right, mud huts and all (we promise, and other teams can pledge: it's SO worth it!) as well as camp in the wild plains of the Serengeti in excellent tents (mattresses and sleeping bags provided!) under a canopy of stars.
+Between EEF and their projects, and visiting the Masaai, we’re leveraged to explore a side of Tanzania missed by many tourists.
+We’ll spend a night sleeping in the Masai village proper – that’s right, mud huts and all (we promise, and other teams can pledge: it’s SO worth it!) as well as camp in the wild plains of the Serengeti in excellent tents (mattresses and sleeping bags provided!) under a canopy of stars.